MaximeCaty/LibBSC-for-.NET/README.md

 ## What is BSC

 Block sorting compression is an alternative compression method achieving much higher compression than dictionnary methods (such as Gzip, 7z, even zStandard) on some data format.
+Comparably to other heavier compression like Bzip2 and Brotli, BSC offer both faster speed and better compression.

-Ilya implemented a high performance version of BSC in C/C++.
+Ilya implemented a high performance version of BSC in C/C++ supporting multhread and Cuda acceleration.

-It excel on reducing size of raw "industrial" files with repeatable content and structured format like :
+It excel on reducing size of raw files with repeatable content and structured format like :
  - CSV, Flat, Excel, Json, Xml files
  - Database Dump
  - Binary table datas (row or column